ninjaaron/backticks-and-the-glorious-command-literal/README.md

 end
 ```

-Alternatively, use `popen`: (actually, you should just always use
+Alternatively, use `IO.popen`:
-`popen` to get the output of a

 ```ruby
 irb(main):029:0> puts IO.popen(["echo", str]).read
 a "goofy string
 ```

+In point of fact, you should always use `IO.popen` to get the output
+of a command in Ruby.
+Backticks in Ruby (and Perl) are broken.
+Bash's
+backticks are not as fundamentally broken, since quoted variables are
+always properly escaped.
+On the other hand, Bash is a very poor
+programming language for a host of reasons, and I would implore your
+or anyone to use Ruby or Perl--or especially Julia--as an alternative
+the moment you begin doing any data processing in Bash itself.

 Python doesn't have any of these problems.
 If you want to get a string
 from a shell command, simply use this memorable incantation: